-A load duration curve provides a visual characterization of pollutant concentrations at different flow regimes, clearly presenting the frequency and magnitude of water quality standard exceedances (if any).
-Load duration curves were created for total phosphorus, nitrate, total suspended solids, and E. coli at all monitoring stations in the VRMN.
+A load duration curve provides a visual characterization of parameter concentrations at different flow regimes, clearly presenting the frequency and magnitude of water quality standard exceedances (if any).
+Load duration curves were created for dissolved oxygen, total phosphorus, nitrate, total suspended solids, and E. coli at all monitoring stations in the VRMN.
 Exceedances of the E. coli, total phosphorus, and total suspended solids state standards were identified during all flow regimes (unlike in previous years when exceedances were typically seen at very high and high flow regimes).
 Nitrate levels were highest at SB802, VR803, and VR0020 as expected.
 Concentrations exceeded the drinking water standard during low and dry regimes at VR803 and VR0020 (proposed aquatic life toxicity - chronic standard for 2B streams was used to analyze loading capacity for VR24, VR803, and VR0020).
+The dissolved oxygen standard was met during all flow regimes at all sites.